Richard S. Howe Outstanding Undergraduate Teaching Award

 - Evidence that students responded in positive ways to the nominee’s instruction

 A selection committee composed of faculty will review nomination packets.
 The nomination packet for this award will consist of only the following, assembled into a single PDF file in the order indicated:

 - Completed award nomination form

 - Nomination letter from peer faculty colleague, department chair, or college leader

 - Self-statement of teaching philosophy (2-page max)

 - Recent course syllabi (2 courses max)

 No additional materials should be submitted.

 Each dean’s office should upload completed nomination packets by the deadline.

-Each college may submit a maximum number of nominees (based on the size of the college) for the award.
+Each college may submit a maximum number of three nominees (1 Tenured, 1 Tenure-Track, 1 Fixed-Term Track).